cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/multi-cloud-tagging-policy.md

   <CtaButton class="btn-primary" url="https://www.meshcloud.io/2020/10/27/your-path-to-a-winning-multi-cloud-tagging-strategy/">Learn more about Tags</CtaButton>
 </CallToAction>

-## Best Practices for a multi-cloud tagging convention
+## Best Practices for a Multi-Cloud Tagging Convention

-### Establish a naming convention for tags
+### Establish a Naming Convention for Tags

 Cloud Tagging works best when following a consistent naming convention.
 This naming convention should consider t[he technical limitations for storing tags in cloud platforms](https://www.meshcloud.io/2022/02/07/tags-and-labels-on-cloud-platforms-cheat-sheet-2020/).
 Namespace prefixes on tags help to separate the responsibilities for maintenance of a particular tag.
 For example, when some tags are automatically reconciled with a [Cloud Tenant Database](/maturity-model/tenant-management/cloud-tenant-database.md) by the cloud foundation’s automation systems, giving them a clear prefix helps separate those tags from tags maintained by customers individually.

-### Focus on Information that’s relevant across all cloud platforms
+### Focus on Information That’s Relevant across All Cloud Platforms

 The most common metadata manage on cloud accounts and resources are listed below.
 Namespacing can be a good solution to enable individual cloud platforms to maintain additional tags that are relevant to their operation.